- Module Code:

 - Full Year

-At the end of this course, students should have obtained intermediate reading ability and low intermediate writing ability in Urdu.
+At the end of this module, students should have obtained intermediate reading ability and low intermediate writing ability in Urdu.
 Students should be able to read a variety of texts in different genres of Urdu prose with the aid of a dictionary and to compose sentences on a wide variety of topics.

 Total of 22 weeks teaching with 3 hours classroom contact per week.

 Scope and syllabus

-The course introduces students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.
+The module introduces students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.

 One three-hour written examination taken in May/June (75%); continuous assessment based on in class tests, homework and classroom participation.
 (10%; 10%; 5%).

 - Narang, Gopi Chand.
 2001.
 Urdu: Readings in Literary Urdu Prose.
 New Delhi, National Council for Promotion of Urdu Language